-The ELA-8 Teaching and Learning Center addresses emerging learning issues for children in pre-K through eighth grade.
+The Pre-K to 8 Teaching and Learning Center addresses emerging learning issues for children in pre-K through eighth grade.
 The amount of support is tailored to the individual needs of each student.

-A detailed explanation of all ELA-8 Teaching and Learning protocols and services can be found in the ELA-8 Parent and Student Handbook.
+A detailed explanation of all Pre-K to 8 Teaching and Learning protocols and services can be found in the Pre-K to 8 Parent and Student Handbook.

 Upper School - Glenn Learning and Teaching Center

 At the Upper School, each student who receives direct support from the Glenn Teaching and Learning Center is assigned to a learning specialist, who serves as his or her academic coach.
 Students are scheduled to spend one period in the Center to meet with their coach.
 Learning specialists assist students in developing goals, identifying action steps and planning for accountability, while also helping them become better self-advocates.
 Coaching sessions keep students on track and allow them to quickly address obstacles that interfere with progress.

 Learning specialists work closely with teachers, heads of house, deans, administrators and counselors to customize the support and accommodations for each student in their care.
 They also oversee classroom accommodations and collaborate with teachers to empower the students to learn effectively.

 Learning specialists also serve as college counselors to help support the unique needs of Learning Center students during the college application process.
 The counselor meets with students to identify “best fit” colleges, submit appropriate documentation, and guide the student through the process.

 Additionally, the director of the Glenn Teaching and Learning Center meets with students and parents to submit an application for accommodations on the SAT and AP Exams.
 Students and parents can also get help applying for accommodations on the ACT.